 As is often the case in a small town, Salemburg doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Salemburg with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.65% of adults in Salemburg have a bachelor's degree or advanced degree.
+The citizens of Salemburg are slightly less educated than the national average of 21.84% for the average city or town: 14.65% of adults in Salemburg have a bachelor's degree or advanced degree

 The per capita income in Salemburg in 2022 was $30,839, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,356 for a family of four.
 However, Salemburg contains both very wealthy and poor people as well.